-Can some people get sick of silicone prosthesis without being registeret in the medical studies?
+Can some people get sick of silicone prosthesis in spite of the results of the medical studies?

 - Yes, it cannot be ruled out.
 Studies are based on an average of many cases.
 The individual with a particular genetic predisposition, pre-existing illness or hypersensitivity may react differently than the majority and average in research studies.

 - Therefore, a thorough medical examination prior to breast implant implantation is recommended.